 Rest the dough

 - Divide the dough into two equal portions.
-Flatten each portion into a rectangle shape (about 10×20 cm / 4×8 inch).
+Shape each one into a smooth ball.
+Coat with oil then cover with cling film.

 Shape the sticks

-- Place the two pieces of dough on a chopping board then cut each piece into 10 equal strips.
+- Lightly dust the dough with flour to prevent sticking.
+Then cut each piece into 10 equal strips.

 - Lay one strip on top of another.
-Press the centre with a chopstick lengthways to stick the two strips together.
+Press the centre with a chopstick lengthways to stick them together.
 Repeat the procedure with the rest of the dough pieces (dust with flour where necessary).